openwhisk-blog/openwhisk.blog/content/post/easy-vs-hard.md

 +++
 author = "Michele Sciabarrà"
+title = "Kubernetes or OpenWhisk?" date = "2020-07-31"
-title = "The dualism of easy versus hard development environments" date = "2020-07-28" description = "Zen and the art of developing in the cloud"
+description = "The dualism of easy versus hard in development environments"
 +++

 Practically in every programming environment a dualism arises between the "difficult" approach, for real tough and the "easy" one, for mere mortals.